Analytics206/erp_manufacturing/docs/7-tech_stack.md

-# 🛠️ Valor ERP - Technical Stack
+# 🛠️ Base ERP - Technical Stack
 | [README.md](README.md) | Return to project details README.md |

 ## System Architecture Overview

-Valor ERP is built on a modern, cloud-native architecture with the following components:
+Base ERP is built on a modern, cloud-native architecture with the following components:

 ```
 ┌─────────────────┐     ┌─────────────────┐     ┌─────────────────┐     ┌─────────────────┐